val-beresneva/GitDocs/src/snapshotting/add.md

 Only meaningful with `--pathspec-from-file`.
 Pathspec elements are separated with NUL character and all other characters are taken literally (including newlines and quotes).

-`--`
-This option can be used to separate command-line options from the list of files, (useful when filenames might be mistaken for command-line options).

 ## EXAMPLES
 - Adds content from all `*.txt` files under `Documentation` directory and its subdirectories: